-Five-star restaurants know the importance of a limited menu that showcases the strengths of the chef.
+Five-star restaurants know the importance of a limited menu that showcases the chef’s strengths.
 The chef will be able to execute a great meal every time.

 You want your followers to learn your unique artistic style.

 You want them to be excited to see your next creation or read your next blog post.

-People become fans of artists because they have learned about the artist and have a passion for their art.
+People become fans of artists because they have learned about the artist and passion for their art.

 An essential part of your art marketing plan is to find people who will want to get to know you as an artist and have a passion for your artistic style.